andresbasilea/Sysyphus/content/Data Engineering/Google Cloud Platform/Google Cloud Platform Projects/Migrating On-premises MySQL Using a Continuous Database Migration Service Job.md

 	- if prompted for password, use the CloudSQL password you created previously.

 >[!error] Public IP
->I had not configured a Public IP connection to the destination database.
+>I had not configured an IP connection to the destination database.
 Because of this, the previous command would not allow me to connect to the destination database.
-If this happens to you, go to the SQL destination instance overview and click on edit to add the Public IP option.
+If this happens to you, go to the SQL destination instance overview and click on edit to add the IP.
 >![[Pasted image 20250113200206.png]]

 #### Review the data in the Cloud SQL for MySQL instance